doctrine/orm/docs/en/cookbook/aggregate-fields.rst

 You will often come across the requirement to display aggregate values of data that can be computed by using the MIN, MAX, COUNT or SUM SQL functions.
 For any ORM this is a tricky issue traditionally.
-Doctrine 2 offers several ways to get access to these values and this article will describe all of them from different perspectives.
+Doctrine ORM offers several ways to get access to these values and this article will describe all of them from different perspectives.